Homemade Ranch Dressing

 Common Mistakes

-• Treating homemade ranch dressing as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating homemade ranch dressing as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives